Alpha-DS/Client-side-Custom-Music-Disc-Fix/README.md

 [Fabric Loader](https://fabricmc.net/) and [Fabric API](https://modrinth.com/mod/fabric-api) are required.
 If you want to access configurations in-game, you can also install [Cloth Config](https://modrinth.com/mod/cloth-config) and [Mod Menu](https://modrinth.com/mod/modmenu).

 ## Resource Pack Format
 The file name of your music file must be the same as the vanilla disc you are replacing.
-You can follow this [YouTube video](https://www.youtube.com/watch?v=yVq8O1Ie0hE) or the [wiki] for a step-by-step tutorial.
+You can follow this [YouTube video](https://www.youtube.com/watch?v=yVq8O1Ie0hE) or other online sources.

-Resource pack samples/templates are available [here](assets/templates).

 ## Technical Information, Configuration Options and Known Issues
 Check out the [wiki] and [issues] page for more info.